Can Your Eyes Predict Stroke Or Heart Attack Risk?

 The wider, more opaque, and more complete the lipemic diathesis is, the more advanced the problems, both liver and circulatory, usually are.

-2) Circulation Ring
+2) Circulatory Ring

 The most obvious symptoms for the lower body are cold extremities and/or numbness.
 For the upper body the most common symptoms revolve around poor memory and fuzzy thinking.

-This sign can get darker and more intense, or can get lighter and less intense, but we have no photographic proof of it disappearing.
+The circulatory ring can get darker and more intense, or can get lighter and less intense, but we have no photographic proof of it disappearing.
 This suggests we can reduce the effects of this genetic tendency.